openebs-archive/openebs-docs/docs/alphafeatures.md

          4858867E8F150C533A2CF30A5D5FD8C6: "3588528959973203834"
    </div>

-   From above snippet, `desiredReplicationFactor` is updated to `2` from `3` and removed `replicaid` of identified volume replica 4858867E8F150C533A2CF30A5D5FD8C6 from `spec.replicaid`.
+   From above snippet, `desiredReplicationFactor` is updated to `2` from `3` and removed `replicaid` entry of identified volume replica 4858867E8F150C533A2CF30A5D5FD8C6 from `spec.replicaDetails.knownReplicas`.

 4. Verify identified replica is removed from the cStor volume.
 The following section can be checked to verify the updated details and event messages.